 CJRL Symposium Rescheduled for June 16–18

 The Columbia Journal of Race and Law has rescheduled its Volume 11 Symposium, Strengthened Bonds: Abolishing the Child Welfare System and Re-Envisioning Child Well-Being, for June 16–18.
 You can find the updated program here.
-Register here.
+Register here

-12 Colum.
+13 Colum.
 J. Race L. 1

-Vol. 12 No. 1 (2022)
+Vol. 13 No. 1 (2023)

 The Columbia Journal of Race and Law hosts both professional and student-written scholarship writing on issues of racial justice and the legal system.
-You can find both previous volumes and CJRL Forums, dedicated to shorter-form pieces, in our Issues Archive.
+You can find previous volumes and CJRL Forums, dedicated to shorter-form pieces, in our Issues Archive.

 View All Issues